MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerbi.md

     If you have a Power BI Pro license, you can share the report to others, directly from your Power BI service.
 For more information, see [Power BI - Share a dashboard or report](/power-bi/collaborate-share/service-share-dashboards#share-a-dashboard-or-report).

+## How to develop cross-company or cross-environment Power BI reports

+The [!INCLUDE[prod_short](includes/prod_short.md)] API endpoints all have the prefix `https://api.businesscentral.dynamics.com/v2.0/<environment_name>/api/v2.0` and then followed by `/companies({company_id})/accounts({id})` (here we use the `accounts` API as an illustration).
+You can utilize this to create PowerQuery queries that load data for multiple companies or maybe even multiple environments (if the user reading data has access to them).

+To do this, do as follows:
+1. Take the PowerQuery query that loads data for a single company.
+Convert it to a custom Power Query function that takes company id (or maybe even environment name) as parameters.
+See how to do this here: [Using custom Power Query functions](/power-query/custom-function).
+1. Now use the new custom function in a PowerQuery query, where you map the function over a list of companies and then merge the datasets using the [Table.Combine](/powerquery-m/table-combine) Power Query function.

 ## Fixing problems

 ### "Can't insert a record.
 Current connection intent is Read-Only." error connecting to custom API page